The Rapture Will Happen, but "when"?

 Note the setting; they have gathered after the Lord’s resurrection, they are all well aware of this fact.
 They (the Disciples) now realize the totality of His identity and power, so they ask Him again about the restoration: “Lord will You at THIS time restore the kingdom of Israel?”

-The interesting thing here is the words He used to answer them.
+The interesting thing here are the words He used to answer them.
 He pointed out previously the Father has set the times and dates, and that no one knew when that was to be.
 But now His answer is different, this information now is not for “them” the Disciples to know.
 Notice He did not reaffirm the point HE did not know.
 The fact that He references God the Father HAS SET the times and dates, implies He at this point knows; He knows the times and dates; but that it is not for the Disciples to know them, as it does not relate to their immediate lifetime.
 It again must be clearly understood this is taking place after the crucifixion and resurrection.
 Jesus states God the Father has kept nothing from Him, all the Father knows He knows.
 This now includes the date and time of His imminent return.
 Why would there be a different answer?
 Simply stated, all of the elements of the First Coming needed to be fulfilled first.
 The completion of that sets the dating of the day of His return in motion.
 Once the accumulation of all history takes place leading up to the Second Coming the day is established.
 Once the Resurrection took place , God knew all the history and future and as the Father revealed the information to the Son, withholding nothing as Scripture says.
 It was at this time Jesus knew the timing, the date.
 So, His answer to their question changed.

 Do we know when the day is yet?
 Can we know?